clearhaus/gateway-api-docs/source/index.html.md

   -H "Signature: <signing-api-key> RS256-hex <signature>"
 ````

-A first-in-series authorization can also be made using the `applepay` or
+A first-in-series authorization can also be made using the `applepay`
-`mobilepayonline` payment methods; subsequent-in-series authorizations, however,
+payment method; subsequent-in-series authorizations, however,
 must be made using the `card` payment method using the card details of the
 previous-in-series authorization referenced.